 Tomboy Meets Girly-Girl

 Here I put together a girly, lightweight top and glitzy accessories to balance a pair of black cargo pants.
+(Beyonce wore this combo on TRL!)
 The tapered waist of the top, and slight skin reveal, is a great way to add a little sexiness to a utility-style pant.

 Gold and black look great together so I added gold bangles, a black and gold necklace, and a gold chain belt.
 Lastly, white strappy pumps pull the top and bottom halves of the look together.